 Financial Management Service, Fiscal Service, Treasury.

 The Financial Management Service, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on a continuing information collection.
-By this notice, the Financial Management Service solicits comments concerning form FMS-1133, “Claim Against the United States for the Proceeds of a Government Check.”
+By this notice, the Financial Management Service solicits comments concerning the Form FMS-1133 “Claim Against the United States for the Proceeds of a Government Check.”

-Direct all written comments to Financial Management Service, 3700 East West Highway, Programs Branch, Room 133, Hyattsville, Maryland 20782.Start Further Info
+Direct all written comments to Financial Management Service, Records and Information Management Branch, Room 135, 3700 East West Highway, Hyattsville, Maryland 20782.Start Further Info

 FOR FURTHER INFORMATION CONTACT: